 In March of every year, the CDB Division of MCB sponsors a day-long Spring Symposium on various topics in modern cellular and molecular biology presented by a roster of outstanding speakers.
-In 2009, the topic was molecular systems biology; in 2010, microRNAs and other non-coding RNAs; and, in 2011, tissue regeneration.
+Prior symposium topics have included molecular systems biology, microRNAs and other non-coding RNAs, and tissue regulation.

 - The Annual Advanced Imaging Methods Workshop